What Is Reading Fluency?

-Reading fluency is the ability to read automatically, accurately, and effortlessly, while using expression.
+Reading fluency is the ability to read quickly, accurately, and effortlessly while using expression.
 Fluency is just as important of a skill as understanding phonics (knowing the letters and their sounds), knowing sight words, and comprehending what is read.

 Below is a list of strategies to help your child or student(s) become fluent readers (be sure to pick passages that spark your students’ interest):

 Side-Note: All the strategies below can be done with a parent and child or teacher and students.
 You can also pair an older child with a younger child, or a higher level reader with a lower level reader to practice these techniques.

 1. Read Aloud to Your Child/Student